yhyap/programming-differential-equations/README.md

 Lesson 1: Houston we have a problem
 -----------------------------------
-Using ODE to calculate how much the acceleration needed to bring Apollo 13 back to earth safely.
+Using ODE to calculate how much the acceleration (with the direction) needed from the rocket booster to bring Apollo 13 back to earth safely.

 ------------------------------------------------------------------------------